joel-danjuma/Paired/README.md

 # Roommate and Room Ads Application

-This is a Next.js application designed for posting and browsing roommate and room advertisements.
-Users can create ads for available rooms or search for potential roommates.
-The application utilizes various technologies and libraries to provide a smooth user experience.
+Paired is a roommate and shared flats search service that helps users find compatible roommates and ideal living spaces.
+With Paired, users can create profiles, search for roommate and room ads, and connect with potential matches.

 ## Table of Contents